Joint pain is one of the common issues women face as they move through mid-life.

 Estrogen is important for regulating fluid levels in your body, and lower levels lead to dehydration which can cause uric acid levels to increase causing joint pain.

 So what can we do about joint pain and swollen joints?

-Prevention is always better than trying to alleviate symptoms, but the tips below will help even if you have experienced joint pains for many years.
+Prevention is always better, but the tips below will help even if you have experienced joint pains for many years.

 1. Hormone Balance